wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-troubleshoot-remote-desktop-connections.md

 Cause: The 120-day licensing grace period for the Remote Desktop Server role has expired and you need to install licenses.

-As a workaround, save a local copy of the RDP file from the Azure portal and run this command at a Windows PowerShell command prompt to connect.
+As a workaround, save a local copy of the RDP file from the Azure Management Portal and run this command at a Windows PowerShell command prompt to connect.

 		mstsc <File name>.RDP /admin